-Greg Cram is the Associate Director of Copyright and Information Policy at The New York Public Library.
-Greg endeavors to make the Library’s collections broadly available to researchers and the public.
+Greg Cram is the Director of Copyright, Permissions and Information Policy at The New York Public Library.
+Greg endeavors to make the Library’s collections broadly available to researchers and the public to be used to advance knowledge.
 He is responsible for developing and implementing policies and practices around the use of the Library’s collections, both online and in the Library’s physical spaces.
-Greg has helped steer projects through a maze of complex intellectual property issues, including the release of more than 197,000 high-resolution images of public domain collection items.
+Greg has helped steer projects through a maze of complex intellectual property issues, including the release of more than 290,000 high-resolution images of public domain collection items.
 Greg has represented the Library in advocating for better copyright policy and has testified before Congress and the United States Copyright Office.

 Before joining the Library in 2011, Greg served as the copyright clearance consultant to Leadership Team Development, a business support company that organizes thousands of meetings, seminars and conferences.
 He also worked as a licensing associate at Sanctuary Records, a large independent record label.
 He is a graduate of Boston University and The Benjamin N. Cardozo School of Law and a licensed attorney in New York and Massachusetts.